tudelft3d/val3dity/README.md

 For `MultiSurfaces`, only the validation of the individual polygons is performed, ie are they valid according to the 2D rules, and are they planar?

-Most of the details are available in this scientific article:
+Most of the details are available in this scientific article, (if you use val3dity for scientific purposes please cite this article):

 > Ledoux, Hugo (2013).
 On the validation of solids represented with the international standards for geographic information. *Computer-Aided Civil and Infrastructure Engineering*, 28(9):693-706. [ [PDF] ](https://3d.bk.tudelft.nl/hledoux/pdfs/13_cacaie.pdf) [ [DOI] ](http://dx.doi.org/10.1111/mice.12043)